spacetelescope/roman_datamodels/docs/roman_datamodels/datamodels/introduction.rst

 that the calibration pipelines start with), intermediate data products, or the final data products sent to observers or the archive.

-While the roman_datamodels respository would seem like the location of the Roman datamodels, it is the combination of the schemas in the rad repository with the converter software in the roman_datamodels that form the totality of the datamodels.
+While the roman_datamodels repository would seem like the location of the Roman datamodels, it is the combination of the schemas in the rad repository with the converter software in the roman_datamodels that form the totality of the datamodels.
 The schemas are intentionally kept separate to remove